 Step 2 - Add the Video to the Collection

-To add a Video Cover go to the Collection > Collection Settings > Design and select Video Cover from the drop down menu.
+To add a Video Cover go to the Collection > Collection Settings > Design and click through the cover templates below the preview until you see Video Covers.
 You will see a preview of a sample video playing on the screen below.

 You are able to embed 2 different videos: